bajackson1/QuinnipiacTracker/README.md

 # Quinnipiac Tracker

-An Android app to track where on Quinnipiac's Mount Carmel campus the user has been.
+An Android app for information and location journaling at Quinnipiac University.
 The final project for the SER210 Android development class.

 ## Credits